YogeshMaan/yogeshmaan.github.io/_portfolio/portfolio-3.md

 ---
 title: "Quadrotor: Design and fabrication"
-excerpt: " A 3d printed chassis for Quadrotor."
+excerpt: "Built an inexpensive, 3d printed quadcopter from scratch.
+The quadcopter was deployed for photogrammetry of mines for volumetric data analysis."
 collection: portfolio
 header:
     teaser: 'quadrotor.png'